 Please direct any queries about this policy or about the way we process your personal information to our team responsible for legal matters and compliance using the contact details below.

-If you wish to write to us, please write to Select Property (legal and compliance team), The Box, Horseshoe Lane, Alderley Edge, Cheshire SK9 7QP, United Kingdom
+If you wish to write to us, please write to Select Property (legal and compliance team), Horseshoe Farm, Elkington Way, Alderley Edge, SK9 7GU, United Kingdom

 Our email address for data protection queries is email@example.com

 If you would prefer to speak to us by phone, please call 0044 161 3222225

 SCHEDULE 1 GROUP COMPANIES